RNicolasMarin/QR-Craft/README.md

 * **Room**: library for local SQLite database.

 ## Roadmap
-I will begin working on Milestone 4 in the middle of September.
-Except for some minor improvements that would be the last version for this app.
+I will begin work on a final version with some small corrections and improvements.

 ## Feedback